ixofoundation/governance/proposals/012-mundo-upgrade-governance-proposal.md

 ## Timing

-The upgrade will be scheduled to take place at block ****, which is estimated to be on November 29, 2022 at 14:00 UTC.
+The upgrade will be scheduled to take place at block heigh 7029293, which is estimated to be on December 8, 2022 at 14:00 UTC.
 As block times are highly variable, please keep monitoring the expected timing and check in regularly on the ixo Validators Discord channel as this date approaches.

 ## Upgrade Process